Orders of magnitude (mass): Units of mass

-The table at right is based on the kilogram (kg), the base unit of mass in the International System of Units (SI).
+The table above is based on the kilogram, the base unit of mass in the International System of Units (SI).
 The kilogram is the only standard unit to include an SI prefix (kilo-) as part of its name.
 The gram (10−3 kg) is an SI derived unit of mass.
 However, the names of all SI mass units are based on gram, rather than on kilogram; thus 103 kg is a megagram (106 g), not a *kilokilogram.

 The tonne (t) is an SI-compatible unit of mass equal to a megagram (Mg), or 103 kg.
 The unit is in common use for masses above about 103 kg and is often used with SI prefixes.
 For example, a gigagram (Gg) or 109 g is 103 tonnes, commonly called a kilotonne.

 Other units

 Other units of mass are also in use.
 Historical units include the stone, the pound, the carat, and the grain.